dojo/docs/dojo/parser.rst

   dojo.parser.parse();

-To run the parser when your page loads, add a djConfig="parseOnLoad: true" to your dojo script tag:
+To run the parser when your page loads, add a data-dojo-config="parseOnLoad: true" to your dojo script tag:

 .. code-block :: html

 		<script type="text/javascript" src="dojo/dojo.js"
-			djConfig="parseOnLoad: true"></script>
+			data-dojo-config="parseOnLoad: true"></script>